carlcs/craft-redactorcustomstyles/readme.md

 To make the text you are formatting with your custom buttons look good in your editor, Redactor Inline Styles provides an easy way to include stylesheets with Control Panel pages.

-Create a folder craft/config/cp/, add your CSS files to it and they will be included automatically.
+Create a folder craft/config/redactorinlinestyles/, add your CSS files to it and they will be included automatically.

 ## Requirements

 - PHP 5.4 or later
-- Craft CMS 2.5 (including Redactor II) or later
+- Craft CMS 2.5 or later

   [0]: https://github.com/carlcs/craft-redactorinlinestyles/releases/latest